 One aspect of our model is that extremeness can increase belief coherence.
 If two beliefs are correlated, extreme support for both is more coherent than moderate support.
 We believe—in line with other modelling studies (Dalege et al., 2023)—that this is a reasonable assumption given that more extreme beliefs are less ambiguous and, thus, reinforce consistency.
-Nevertheless, it is psychologically also plausible that there are individuals that experience strong coherence by maintaining neutral or holding moderate beliefs.
+Nevertheless, it is psychologically also plausible that there are individuals that experience strong coherence by remaining neutral or holding moderate beliefs.
 Whether this is a quality of real-world coherence or due to other mechanisms that favours extremeness of beliefs, remains to be further investigated.

+So far, we have treated two types of coherence equivalently—coherence derived from logic relations between beliefs and related opinions or attitudes (e.g. if one does not believe in climate change, one might be less prone to support environmental action, such as becoming vegan) and coherence derived from emergent (social) pressures (e.g. if one is a Democrat, one is more likely to order Latte than black coffee).
+An obvious next step will be to distinguish these types and study how certain (logic) relations between beliefs, opinions and attitudes are shared among individuals, and how others are subjective properties of a diverse population.

 Conclusion